rodush/github-action-jira-release/README.md

 # Jira Release github action

 The purpose of this github action is to synchronize Releases in Github with the Releases in Jira (Cloud).

 ## How it works

-When a new Pre-Release is published in Github (essentially, when a new tag is created), the event is emitted to which Github Actions enabled for the repository can react.
+When a new Pre-Release is published in Github (essentially, when a new tag is created), the `release` event of type `published` is emitted.
+It is possible to configure GHA workflow to react on that event.

-The action will fetch details about the Release - the name and the tag.
-Then, it will grab the last 2 tags and, will get the change log between those, loop through each commit, and from the commit summary will try to extract the JIRA issue number.
+The `Jira Release` action will fetch details about the Release - the name and the tag.
+Then, it will grab the last 2 tags, and will get the change log between those, looping through each commit.

+From each commit's summary the JIRA issue number will be extracted.

-**WARNING**: The action is built with the assumption that commit messages are written in a certain format: `JIRA-123: Commit summary message` (actually, it's a format supported by the commitizen project, see <https://www.npmjs.com/package/commitlint-config-jira>).
+**NOTE**: *The action is built with the assumption that commit messages are written in a certain format: `JIRA-123: Commit summary message` (essentially, it is the format supported by the commitizen project, see <https://www.npmjs.com/package/commitlint-config-jira>).*

-Next, the Action will go to Jira and create a new Release named after the repository name concatenated via '-' with the tag name (if tag starts with the `v` prefix, then this prefix will be dropped).
+Next, the Action will go to Jira (via REST API) and create a new Release named after the repository name concatenated via '-' with the tag name.

+**NOTE**: *If tag's name starts with the `v` prefix, then the prefix will be dropped.*

 The title of the Github Release will be used as a description of the Release in Jira.

 **Example:**

 ![](./docs/jira-releases-page.png)

-Eventually, the Action will update all the relevant Jira tickets with the "Fix versions" set to the current Jira Release name.\
+Eventually, the Action will update all the relevant Jira tickets with the "Fix versions" set to the current Jira Release name.

-Keep in mind that the version will be appended to already existing versions on the ticket with the `update` operation:
+Keep in mind that the version will be appended to the already existing list of versions assigned to the ticket (the `update` operation is used):

 ![](docs/jira-fix-versions.png)

 ## How to use

-In the `.github/` directory within the repository create a new workflow file with the contents like this:
+In the `.github/` directory within the repository create a new workflow file with the content like this:

 ```yaml
 name: Sync Github and Jira release